 WG members: any individual affiliated to a legal entity in any country in the world may become a WG member.
-Their participation needs to be approved by the Action MC, based on an application submitted through the COST Action webpage.
+Their participation needs to be approved by the Action MC, based on an application submitted through the Action page on the COST website.
 Their role is to contribute to the achievement of the Action objectives through their participation in WG.